Why should you join the Parent Council?

 The Parent Council meet approximately 8 times per year.

-All meetings are held on a Wednesday in the School Library and start at 6.15 pm.
+All meetings are held in the School Library and start at 6.15 pm.
 All are welcome.
 For the current dates for this session please take a look at our school calendar.

 The Head Teacher attends meetings as an advisor to the Parent Council.